 If more people want to buy certain assets, it means there is greater demand for those assets and this leads to a higher price of the asset.
-Similarly, if investors sell their assets instead of buying, the price of the assets falls.
+Similarly, if investors sell their assets instead of buying them, the price of the assets falls.
 This is the volatility of the market under price determination.

 3. Easy access

 Both companies and investors need each other.
-The financial market provides a platform for both the buyers and sellers to buy and sell financial assets without wasting too much time and effort.
+The financial market provides a platform for both buyers and sellers to buy and sell financial assets without wasting too much time and effort.

 Instruments sold in the financial markets tend to have high liquidity.
 This means investors can convert their financial assets into money quickly.